bkdekoning/jsp-assignment/ReadMe.md

 # Student Computer Assistant Assignment
 Thank you for applying to the student computer assistant position.
 In lieu of a first-round interview, we would like to ask you to complete a short task to assess your ability to assist us on the project.
 This task involves setting up a sample project locally, making minor changes to the codebase, and writing a test.
 You will be working on a basic version (i.e., only two pages) of our job search platform.
 The tech stack is Django (a Python web framework), PostgreSQL, Bootstrap, and Docker.

-The assignment should take you no more than half an hour to complete.
+The assignment should take you no more than an hour to complete.
 Please see below for a detailed task description.

 ## Assignment
 We would like to ask you to do three things.